reeddunkle/reeddunkle.github.io/_posts/2016-04-28-Python-Closures.md

 cd closure_practice
 ```

+I've added this next section in my latest draft of this post, because I realized that it's important that you understand two things before we start on closures.

-### Exercise 0: Functions stored in variables
+### Exercise 0.1: Functions stored in variables

-This isn't too complicated, but it's important that you understand that this is a thing that can happen in Python:
+This is a thing that can happen in Python:

 ```python
 def say_hi_to_reed():